hariship/xmysql-runner/README.md

 then obviously the connection to your mysql database failed.

-    attache to the xmysql image
+     // attach to the xmysql image
-        `docker exec -ti xmysql`
+     docker exec -ti xmysql

-    install mysql cli client
+     // install mysql cli client
-        `apk --update --no-cache add mysql-client`
+     apk --update --no-cache add mysql-client

-    try to access your mysql database
+     // try to access your mysql database mysql-client -h mysql_host
-        `mysql-client -h mysql_host`

 profit from the mysql-client error output and improve the environment variables for mysql

 ## Nginx Reverse Proxy Config with Docker